agilescientific/geocomputing/README.md

 This is the main repository for Agile's geocomputing courses.

-The main features:

-- There is one main script, `geocomputing.py`, which execute one of four commands:
-  - `build` &mdash; Build a course or courses.
-This command has several options, see `./geocomputing.py build --help`.
-  - `clean` &mdash; Remove the build files associated with a course or courses.
-  - `publish` &mdash; Publish a course or courses to AWS.
-  - `test` &mdash; Test that a course builds.
-- All of the commands take either a single course name, or the `--all` flag, which applies the command to all the courses listed in `all.yaml`.
-- There is one control file per course, e.g. `geocomp.yaml`.
-This file contains the metadata for the course, including the curriculum and a list of its notebooks.
-- There is one more control file, `all.yaml`, which lists all the courses that will be built by the various commanda when the `--all` flag is set.
-- There is one main, common environment file, `environment.yaml`.
-This contains packages to be installed for (i.e. common to)  all courses.
-A course's YAML control file lists any other packages to install for that class.

 ## Requirements

 In order to build files, you will need the following:

 - Python 3.9+.
-- Everything in `dev_requirements.txt`.
-- If you want to upload to AWS S3, you'll need to install `boto3` and `botocore` as well, and have credentials set up on your machine.
-The easiest way to manage an AWS environment on your computer is probably via the AWS CLI.
+- The course-building package, `kosu`.
+To install it:

+    pip install kosu

 ## Usage

 To see high-level help:

-    ./geocomputing.py
+    kosu --help

 ### Usage of `build`

-Run the `geocomputing.py` script like this to build the `geocomp` (_Intro to Geocomputing_) class:
+Run `kosu` on the command line to build the `geocomp` (_Intro to Geocomputing_) class:

-    ./geocomputing.py build geocomp
+    kosu build geocomp

 You can build any course for which a YAML file exists.
 So the command above will compile the course specified by `geocomp.yaml`.

 All of the commands can take the option `--all`.
-This will apply the command to all of the courses listed in `all.yaml`.
+This will apply the command to all of the courses listed under `all` in `.kosu.yaml`.
 In this case, don't pass any individual course name.

 In addition, you can pass the following options: